NERDSITU/researchproject-template/README.md

 ## Credits

-Please cite as: AUTHOR1, AUTHOR2, and AUTHOR3, PROJECTNAME, JOURNAL, DOIURL
+Please cite as: AUTHOR1, AUTHOR2, and AUTHOR3, PROJECTNAME, JOURNAL (YYYY), DOIURL

 Development of PROJECTNAME was supported by FUNDER.